 Additional information on this page was obtained from Women on the Ice, by Elizabeth Chipman, © Melbourne University Press, 1986 (this book is highly recommended as a reference, it includes a complete list of all women known to visit Antarctica up to 1983).

-High resolution images of these photos are available upon request.
+Higher resolution images of the color photos are available upon request.